 “When one yells, the other should listen – because when two people yell, there is no communication, just noise and bad vibrations.” – Opera tenor, Jan Peerce

 If you are someone who avoids offending people and hurting their pride, don’t bluntly state they are wrong.
-If you do, you will not change their mind.
+Because if you do, you will not change their mind.

-If you do think a person is wrong, there are subtle phrases Dale says you could say such as: “I may be wrong, I frequently am.
+When you think a person is wrong, there are subtle phrases Dale says you could say such as: “I may be wrong, I frequently am.
 Let’s examine the facts.”

 By saying this, no one will ever oppose or object.